sosanzma/spade_llm/docs/docs/getting-started/first-agent.md

 ## Step 1: Basic Agent Setup

 Let's start with the simplest possible SPADE-LLM agent.
 Create `my_first_agent.py`:
+This agent has not de capability to interact with us except trough xmpp message.
+If we want to chat with him we need to use CahtAgent (next step)
 ```python
 import spade
 from spade_llm import LLMAgent, LLMProvider